terraform-ibm-modules/terraform-ibm-cbr/cbr-service-profile/README.md

 # CBR Service Profile

+This profile creates a list CBR zones and rules.
 Accepts a list of VPC CRNs / service references to create CBR zones and a list of target services to create the rule matching these profiles.
 It supports to target the service using name, account id, tags, resource group.
 ## Usage
 <!--
 Add an example of the use of the module in the following code block.